 |Title:||Head Coach, Defensive Line (2013-)|

 Chris Casey, who took over a struggling football program at Aloha (Ore.)
-High School and turned it into a state champion, began his duties as the head coach of the newly-revived gridiron program at George Fox University, which is bringing the sport back in the fall of 2014 after a 45-year hiatus, in January.
+High School and turned it into a state champion, began his duties as the head coach of the newly revived football program at George Fox University in 2014, marking a return of the sport to the school after a 45-year hiatus.

 Casey guided Aloha to the Oregon High School Class 6A championship in 2010.
 Before he arrived at the school in 2004, the Warriors had won only 17 games in the previous 14 seasons, and their playoff appearance in 2009 ended a 22-year postseason drought.
 He completed his run at Aloha with the 2012 football season.